Lactose Intolerance: Symptoms, Causes, What to Eat and More

 Avoiding lactose often means steering clear of many, but not all, dairy products.
 That can pose a problem, as dairy products are important sources of protein, calcium and vitamins A, B12 and D. Many Americans already fall short of the daily recommended amount of calcium; if you avoid dairy products, you're even more likely to be calcium-deficient.
 You may have to try a little harder but there are plenty of nondairy sources of calcium (see below).

-- Try introducing lactose slowly: People with lactose intolerance can generally tolerate about 12 g of lactose at a time (that's the equivalent to the lactose in 1 cup of milk), or 18 g of lactose spread throughout the day.
+- Try introducing lactose slowly: People with lactose intolerance can generally tolerate about 12 grams of lactose at a time (that's the equivalent to the lactose in 1 cup of milk), or 18 grams of lactose spread throughout the day.
 Some research also suggests that people become more tolerant of lactose when they consume it more regularly.

 - Have lactose-containing foods with meals: Lactose is better tolerated when consumed with other (solid) foods.